patrickceg/patrickceg.github.io/_posts/2019-11-28-debian-10-dc-2-dc-setup.markdown

     nameserver 192.168.211.30
 ~~~
 9. Reboot the machine with `reboot`
-10. Test the domain controller and your resolv.conf setting by typing the follwingm substituting \[volatile.homelab\] for your domain name. (the _ldap._tcp is part of the domain controller so it doesn't change)
+10. Test the domain controller and your resolv.conf setting by using `host -t SRV`, substituting \[volatile.homelab\] in my example below for your domain name. (the _ldap._tcp is part of the domain controller so it doesn't change)
 ~~~
     host -t SRV _ldap._tcp.volatile.homelab
 ~~~